National Functional Class

 - Minor collector: routes with more through traffic.

-Note: 2003 to 2007 PASER Ratings were collected on 100% of federal aid roads for the year.
-Beginning in 2008, the federal aid system was divided in half, and collection of the entire system was conducted over a two-year rating period.
-Since that time, 50% of the system has been collected each year.
+Note: 2003 to 2007 PASER ratings were collected on 100% of federal aid roads.
+From 2008 to 2019, the federal aid system was divided in half, so the entire system was collected over a two-year rating period.
+No data was collected in 2020.
+PASER data was collected on all federal aid roads in 2021.

 Additional information provided includes: